Frequently Asked Questions

 2. Is Wot Batu still open during the pandemic?

-Yes, you can still visit us, but of course with some adjustments.
-During the enforcement of public activity restrictions (PPKM), we are open on Tuesdays–Sundays, with two visiting sessions:
+Yes, you can still visit us, we are open on Tuesdays–Sundays, with two visiting sessions:

 Session 1: 10 am tp 1 pm (last entry: 12.30 pm)